sakan811/Find-Osaka-Average-Hotel-Price/README.md

      X_BOOKING_TOPIC=copied_topic
      ```

 ### General Guidelines for Using the Scraper
 - To scrape only hotel properties, use `--scrape_only_hotel` argument.
 - The SQLite database is created automatically if it doesn't exist.
-- The DuckDB database is created automatically if it doesn't exist.

 ### To scrape using Whole-Month GraphQL Scraper:
 - Example usage, with only required arguments for Whole-Month GraphQL Scraper:
   ```bash